by Susan Flantzer © Unofficial Royalty 2013

 Bertie’s father, Prince Albert, died on December 14, 1861.
 The month before, Prince Albert had been informed of rumors that Bertie was having an affair with an Irish actress while doing army service in Ireland.
 Already feeling ill, Prince Albert went to Ireland to discuss the affair with his son.
 For the rest of her life, Queen Victoria blamed Bertie for his father’s death.

 Queen Victoria of the United Kingdom and her husband Prince Albert had been seeking a bride for their eldest son, Albert Edward, Prince of Wales, known in the family as Bertie.
 Victoria and Albert’s eldest daughter Victoria, Princess Royal, Crown Princess of Prussia, known as Vicky in the family, was enlisted to help with the search.
-Princess Alexandra of Denmark, the daughter of King Christian IX of Denmark and Louise of Hesse-Kasselhad originally been fifth on the list of potential brides, but Vicky thought Alix, as she was called in her family, would be the perfect match for Bertie and she sent back glowing reports of her to Victoria and Albert.
-Prince Albert came to the conclusion that Alix was “the only one to be chosen.
-Vicky then arranged the first meeting between Alix and Bertie in Speyer Cathedral on September 24, 1861.
-On September 9, 1862, after the death of his father in December 1861, Bertie proposed to Alix at the Royal Palace of Laeken, the home of his great-uncle, King Leopold I of the Belgians.
+Princess Alexandra of Denmark, the daughter of King Christian IX of Denmark and Louise of Hesse-Kassel, had originally been fifth on the list of potential brides.
+However, Vicky thought Alix, as she was called in her family, would be the perfect match for Bertie and she sent back glowing reports of her to Victoria and Albert.
+Prince Albert concluded that Alix was “the only one to be chosen”.
+Vicky then arranged the first meeting between Alix and Bertie in Speyer Cathedral, then in the Kingdom of Prussia, now in Germany, on September 24, 1861.
+On September 9, 1862, after the death of his father in December 1861, Bertie proposed to Alix at the Royal Palace of Laeken, the home of his great-uncle King Leopold I of the Belgians.
 The couple was married at St. George’s Chapel at Windsor Castle on March 10, 1863.
 Queen Victoria, in perpetual mourning for Prince Albert, watched the ceremony from Catherine of Aragon’s Closet overlooking the left side of the altar.

-The Prince and Princess of Wales, Bertie and Alix, made their homes at Marlborough House near Buckingham Palace in London and at Sandringham House in Norfolk, England.
-Sandringham House had been purchased by Queen Victoria for Bertie and Alix, and is still a privately-owned residence of the British monarch.
+The Prince and Princess of Wales, Bertie and Alix, made their homes at Marlborough House near Buckingham Palace in London and Sandringham House in Norfolk, England, purchased by Queen Victoria for Bertie and Alix.
+It is still a privately owned residence of the British monarch.

-During his marriage, Bertie had quite a number of mistresses.
+During his marriage, Bertie had quite many mistresses.
 Apparently, Alix knew about many of them and accepted them.
-Among the women, Bertie socialized with were: the actress Lillie Langtry; Lady Randolph Churchill (born Jennie Jerome in the USA, was the mother of Winston Churchill); Daisy Greville, Countess of Warwick; actress Sarah Bernhardt; and Alice Keppel who was his last mistress.
-Alice Keppel is the great-grandmother of Queen Consort Camilla.
+Among the women, Bertie socialized with were: the actress Lillie Langtry; Lady Randolph Churchill (born Jennie Jerome in the USA, was the mother of Winston Churchill); Daisy Greville, Countess of Warwick; actress Sarah Bernhardt; and Alice Keppel, the great-grandmother of Queen Camilla.

 After waiting 59 years, Bertie became king upon the death of his mother on January 22, 1901.
 The coronation of King Edward VII and Queen Alexandra was held at Westminster Abbey on August 9, 1902.
 Originally scheduled for June 26, it had to be postponed because the new king developed appendicitis.
-Bertie and Alix had begun the idea of the royal family’s public appearances as we now know them during Queen Victoria’s withdrawal after her husband’s death, and they continued this during Bertie’s reign.
-The king had royal palaces repaired and reintroduced traditional ceremonies, such as the State Opening of Parliament, that Queen Victoria had ceased to participate in.
+Bertie and Alix began the practice of the royal family’s public appearances as we now know them during Queen Victoria’s withdrawal after her husband’s death, and they continued this during Bertie’s reign.
+The king had royal palaces repaired and reintroduced traditional ceremonies, such as the State Opening of Parliament, that Queen Victoria had not attended.

 King Edward VII was known as “the Uncle of Europe” because he was related to many other royals: